golden-eagle-blog/golden-eagle-blog.github.io/_posts/2014-3-3-Making-money-with-Brave-Browser.md

 ### How do I redeem the money?
 [NOTE : All that you make using this is legal and subjected to be taxed as per the Income Tax rules of the country.]

-You need to accumulate at least 46 BAT or roughly 1000 INR to redeem.
+NOTE: You need to accumulate at least 46 BAT or roughly 1000 INR to redeem.
 To redeem the money, you need a digital wallet called Uphold.
 This is how we do it.
-Click on the BAT symbol near the address bar.
-Click on 'Verify Account' option. you will be directed to the uphold website.
+1. Click on the BAT symbol near the address bar.
+2. Click on 'Verify Account' option. you will be directed to the uphold website.
-If you already have an Uphold account, login with that.
+3. If you already have an Uphold account, login with that.
 Else create an account by verifyfing your identity using any official document.
-In the Uphold account, add your bank account to which the money to be sent to.
+4. In the Uphold account, add your bank account to which the money to be sent to.
-Once you accumulate enough , redeem directly to your bank account.
+5. Once you accumulate enough , redeem directly to your bank account.

 Done!!!